imharsha02/next_notes/README.md

 Inside the pages directory, add a new file with '.js' extension.
 This will help in file based routing as well

 ### Dynamic routes
-Inside a folder in the pages directory, create a file, like, [pathVariable].js
-Inside the file,
+Inside a folder in the pages directory. create a file, like, [pathVariable].js in that directory Inside the file,
 ```javascript
 import {useRouter} from 'next/router'